Doctorate of Social Work (DSW) Degree Programs Online

 Requirements for DSW Programs

-The academic requirements for DSW programs online are similar to those of other doctoral programs.
-However, most programs require some professional experience with social work following an applicant’s completion of a master’s program.
+The application requirements for DSW programs online are similar to those of traditional, in-person doctoral programs.
+However, most programs require some professional experience with social work after an applicant completes their master’s program.

 Education and Professional Experience

-The educational requirements for a DSW differ by the institution offering the program.
-Eligible applicants for a DSW typically must have a master’s degree in social work (MSW), but in some cases, a master’s degree or doctorate in a related field such as nursing or public health is sufficient.
+The educational requirements for a DSW differ by institution.
+Eligible applicants for a DSW are typically required to have a master’s degree in social work (MSW), but in some cases, a master’s degree or doctorate in a related field, such as nursing or public health, may be sufficient.

-DSW candidates are generally required to have at least two years of post-MSW practice.
+DSW candidates are generally expected to have two to three years of post-MSW practice, though some programs may grant exceptions.

 GRE and GPA Requirements